-- (1) The Board voted to change the applicant's characterization of service to Honorable.
-The Board members discussed the applicant's file and based on length and quality of service, no prior misconduct, and COVID-19 vaccination refusal as the sole reason for separation, the Board concurred the current discharge inequitable and warranted an upgrade.
-The Board found that, but for refusal to take the COVID-19 vaccine, the applicant would have completed their term of enlistment. - (2) The Board voted to change the reason for discharge to Completion of Required Active Service under the same pretexts, thus the reason for discharge is no longer appropriate.
-The SPD code associated with the new reason for discharge is KBK. - (3) The RE code will not change based on the applicant's medical diagnosis.
+- (1) The board determined the discharge is proper and equitable as the discharge is honorable and no further relief is available. - (2) The board voted to change the reason for discharge to Completion of Required Active Service under the same pretexts, thus the reason for discharge is no longer appropriate.
+The SPD code associated with the new reason for discharge is KBK. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation due to applicant's service-limiting behavioral health condition.